depaul-dice/sciunit/docs/sciunit.1.rst

           inclusive.  *M* may be omitted for a range from *eN* to the most recent.

+``sciunit sort`` <execution ids...>
+          Reorder the executions in the currently-opened sciunit to ensure that the executions specified in the arguments appear consecutively in the ``sciunit list`` command.

 ``sciunit push`` <codename> --setup <service>
-          Create an article on a research object sharing *service* and attach the currently opened sciunit to the article.
+          Create an article on a research object sharing *service* and attach the currently-opened sciunit to the article.
           Assign different *codenames* to track multiple articles or multiple versions of an article created from a sciunit.
           The supported services include